-- Evidence that relevant statutory and licensing requirements have been met, including, but not limited to, environmental and planning approvals; - Statement of Environmental Effects (see below); - CER accreditation details, including accreditation code (when available); - Confidentiality of information; and - Other details required by the Program Manager - Please note that applicants are welcome to submit a copy of the CER Application for Accreditation with the additional details marked with , or evidence that the CER has deemed it ineligible for RET Accreditation. - Please note that where generators are approved and used in a GreenPower Product, certain details provided above are released publicly under GreenPower reporting requirements (e.g. description of generator, name, location, owner and commissioning date).
+- Details of community and stakeholder consultation relating to the project; - Evidence that relevant statutory and licensing requirements have been met, including, but not limited to, environmental and planning approvals; - Statement of Environmental Effects (see below); - CER accreditation details, including accreditation code (when available); - Confidentiality of information\\; and - Other details required by the Program Manager - \ Please note that applicants are welcome to submit a copy of the CER Application for Accreditation with the additional details marked with \, or evidence that the CER has deemed it ineligible for RET Accreditation. - \\ Please note that where generators are approved and used in a GreenPower Product, certain details provided above are released publicly under GreenPower reporting requirements (e.g. description of generator, name, location, owner and commissioning date).